-In January 2022, the engagement of Travel Analytics Group will perform a Visitor Study to provide the organization with identification of current target segments and geographical markets.
-This data will allow VMC to either retarget its marketing efforts to a new demographic, if necessary to capture the largest share of marketing attention.
+In January 2023, the delivery of Travel Analytics Group Visitor and Resident Perspective Study that outlined several key West Coast markets that are currently under-advertised by destinations.
+This research comes with other data that must be analyzed for the team to make market recommendations to the marketing committee.
+This data could allow VMC to either retarget its marketing efforts to a new demographic, if necessary to capture the largest share of marketing attention.